Carmelo Anthony: 2008–09 season

 The 2008–09 campaign began with Allen Iverson being traded to the Detroit Pistons in exchange for guard Chauncey Billups.
 On December 10, 2008, in a 116–105 home win over the Timberwolves, Anthony tied George Gervin for the most points scored in one quarter in NBA history by scoring 33 points in the third quarter.
 Gervin had set the record when he was competing against David Thompson for the scoring title on the last day of the 1977–78 season.
 Anthony shot 12 of 15 (80%) in the third quarter and finished the game with 45 points, 11 rebounds, three assists, and four steals.
 The record was broken in January 2015 by Klay Thompson of the Golden State Warriors.
 On January 4, 2009, Anthony broke a bone in his hand in a game against the Indiana Pacers.
 He opted to have the hand splinted rather than have surgery; his recovery time was estimated at three to four weeks.
 He had already missed three games in late December with a sore elbow.
 Anthony returned from injury and to the Nuggets starting lineup on January 30, 2009, in a game against the Charlotte Bobcats in which he scored 19 points.
 Anthony was suspended for one game by the Nuggets for staying on the court and refusing to leave the game after coach George Karl benched him during a game against the Pacers.

 The Nuggets won the Northwest Division and placed second in the Western Conference, finishing the season with a franchise record-tying 54 wins (54–28 overall).
 Anthony averaged 22.8 points per game and made a career-high 37.1% of his shots from three-point range.
 After losing in five straight playoff appearances (2004–2008), on April 29, 2009, Anthony won his first playoff series when the Nuggets beat the New Orleans Hornets at home 107–86 where Anthony finished with a playoff career-high 34 points and four steals.
 In a post-game conference, Anthony said "Yeah, finally...
 Took me 5 years to get that gorilla off my back, it's a great feeling."
-The Nuggets beat the Hornets in five games in the First Round of the playoffs and proceeded to beat the Dallas Mavericks 4–1 in the Conference Semifinals with Anthony scoring 30 points in a solid game five performance.
-In the third game of the semifinals, Anthony made a last second three-point shot to give the Nuggets the win after being down by two points (103–105).
-Denver advanced to the Conference Finals for the first time since 1985 but was eliminated, 4–2, by the eventual NBA champion Los Angeles Lakers on his birthday.
+The Nuggets beat the Hornets in five games in the first round of the playoffs and proceeded to beat the Dallas Mavericks 4–1 in the conference semifinals with Anthony scoring 30 points in a solid game five performance.
+In the third game of the series, Anthony made a last second three-point shot to give the Nuggets the win after being down by two points (103–105).
+Denver advanced to the conference finals for the first time since 1985 but was eliminated, 4–2, by the eventual NBA champion Los Angeles Lakers on his birthday.

 Anthony was named to the All-NBA Third Team for the third time in his career.